e-ucm/simva-infra/README.md

 Traditionally, educational tools effectiveness is measured through experiments which involve pre- and post-tests.
 These tests are usually conducted on paper or electronically.
 The issue is that these tests are ultimately isolated from the learning experience itself.

-To conclude, with SGs there is a need to collect data from several resources during the different stages of an experiment.
+To conclude, with SGs there is a need to collect data from several resources during the different stages of a study.
 Also, there is a need to map these data for each user in order to give meaningful insights (user’s pre-assessment results, user’s in-game interaction data and user’s post-assessment results).
 Which raises several challenges in user management, data collection and analysis.

 Thus, there is a need for a tool that simplifies the assessment and enables a comprehensive management of the collected information. ***SIMVA*** tool addresses these challenges by offering integrated solutions.